BBVA/kapow/docs/source/tutorial/tutorial04.rst

 **Senior**

-  That is preposterous!
+  Not good enough!

-  First of all that code is not readable.
-And the output would be something like.
+  First of all, that code is not readable.
+And the output would be something
+  like:

   .. code-block:: text